So you’ve decided you want to be a PA–now what? Read this article, of course! This is the essential guide to getting into PA school.

 Will shadowing help me get into PA school?

-The day-to-day life of PA can change drastically depending on their medical specialty.
+The day-to-day life of PA can differ drastically depending on their medical specialty.
 For example, a pediatric PA might work 9-5, Monday through Friday just as any other outpatient PA but they’ll typically see 30+ patients a day.
 They may or may not have to take call which ranges from answering a call phone to admitting patients to the hospital.

 An internal medicine PA might only see 15 patients a day but those patients tend to be older and medically complicated.
 They may also be required to round on patients in a hospital or nursing home as well as performing or interpreting stress tests or sleep studies.

 Surgical, emergency medicine, and critical care PAs will obviously have a much different lifestyle.
 These PAs often work long hours as well and nights and weekends but they are paid well.
 That’s not for everyone but some of these PAs are likely to tell you that they wouldn’t have it any other way.